-One of the biggest lawn care issues I see on a weekly basis is overwatering the lawn.
-It is safe to say there is a large portion of homeowners who have no control over their sprinkler system or how to use it effectively.
-The sprinkler runtimes are likely set by their irrigation service upon start-up and never adjusted or monitored, a "set it and forget it" approach.
-I regularly see sprinklers on before, during, and after rainstorms.
+One of the biggest and more common lawn care issues is overwatering.
+It's safe to say there's a large portion of homeowners who have no control over their sprinkler system or how to use it effectively.
+The sprinkler runtimes are likely set by their irrigation service upon start-up and never adjusted or monitored.
+This "set it and forget it" approach is convenient but not efficient.
+Often, sprinklers can be seen operating before, during, and after rainstorms.

-Granted, I live in the Northeast where water is cheap and there are no watering restrictions or drought conditions, but over-watering is bad for the lawn and will make it susceptible to outside pressures like drought, insects, weeds, and diseases besides the obvious waste of water.
+in addition to the unfortunate waste of water, over-watering is bad for the lawn and will make it susceptible to outside pressures like drought, insects, weeds, and diseases.

-Lawns consisting of modern varieties of fescues, rye grasses and even Kentucky bluegrass are able to withstand somewhat lesser amounts of water, especially when managed with drought in mind.
-Improvements are continuously being made to grass cultivars including drought tolerance and insect and disease resistance.
-A well-managed lawn (even a notoriously thirsty lawn of Kentucky bluegrass), made up of newer varieties of turf will survive on much less than one inch of water per week making it possible to grow a lawn in areas with water restrictions or drought conditions.
+Lawns consisting of modern varieties of fescues, ryegrasses, and even Kentucky bluegrass are able to withstand somewhat lesser amounts of water, especially when managed with drought in mind.
+Improvements are continuously being made to grass cultivars, including drought tolerance and insect/disease resistance.
+A well-managed lawn, even a notoriously thirsty lawn of Kentucky bluegrass, made up of newer varieties of turf will survive on much less than one inch of water per week, making it possible to grow a lawn in areas with water restrictions or drought conditions.

 During times of drought, stresses on the lawn can be lessened by mowing less frequently, mowing at a higher height of cut, and staying off the lawn.
 The key to riding out periods of drought is proper cultural practices and sticking to a good lawn care program.

 Irrigation Do's and Dont's.
 Michigan State University Extension

 Turf in Times of Drought.
 Cheyenne Botanic Gardens, 2018